-Zayn Malik Gets A New Tattoo & Gigi Hadid Is A Fan
+Zayn Malik Gets A New Tattoo And Gigi Hadid Is A Fan

 Singer Zayn Malik debuted both a new haircut and a massive new tattoo.
 His new look got some love from his ex-girlfriend Gigi Hadid.

-On Friday, according to an US Weekly report, the former One Direction member posted an interesting video of a unique flower tattoo on his head that wraps around his left ear.
+On Friday, according to an Us Weekly report, the former One Direction member posted an interesting video of a unique flower tattoo on his head that wraps around his left ear.
 His shaved hairstyle revealed the artwork, which joins his vast collection of ink displayed all over his body.

 The former couple appears to still be on friendly terms since announcing the end of their relationship on March 13.
 They started dating in late 2015 after Hadid’s relationship with singer Joe Jonas ended.